gabriel-jm/lithen-fns/docs/el.md

-# Lithen Tag Functions - el
+# Lithen Functions - el

 `el` is a tagged template function that works just like the `html` function.
 But returns only the first element.